Gas leak returned after weld repair: corroded section

 - Concern

-- The homeowner worried the first weld was wasted money, and that more costs would follow from chasing the same leak again and again
+- The first weld now looked like wasted money, with more costs to follow from chasing the same leak again and again.

 - Found